To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Are you frustrated by your team members turning projects in late?
-Do you feel overwhelmed with the number of emails you get?
+Do you feel overwhelmed by the number of emails you get?
 These project management software tools can help eliminate work chaos and keep your team on track.
 Sounds too good to be true, right?
-Wrong.
-Project management software online can help decrease your email inbox count, increase your team’s productivity and provide the tools to allow your team to complete projects on time.
-The size of your team and its projects will play a large role in helping to determine the best project management software for you.
-Read our project management software reviews below to learn more.

 This video is pretty cheesy, but also provides a lot of helpful information about all the features Teamwork Projects has to offer.

 If you are looking for a straightforward, web-based project management tool that is easy to use and will work for any group size, Basecamp is for you.
 Everything in Basecamp is organized into projects which have to-do lists which then have tasks.
 Tasks with multiple steps can be reassigned from one person to another flawlessly.

 Team members can make notes of where they left off, any questions they may have or any other tidbits they’d like to share.
 Tasks in Basecamp can have due dates so you can keep your team on track with projects.
 There are no flashy features to distract you, so when you are working on a task, you can see the comment thread and stay on topic.

 However, if you need more tools, like what Teamwork has to offer, Basecamp may not be the best for you since the features are relatively basic.